hl7au/au-fhir-base/pages/_includes/au-heartrate-intro.md

 This profile is provided as a common representation of heart rate with extended coding option for SNOMED-CT usage

 #### Usage Notes
-* Core vital signs compatible
+* Requires appropriate SNOMED coding
-* Includes appropriate SNOMED coding
+* Compatible with core [Heart Rate](http://hl7.org/fhir/StructureDefinition/headcircum) vital signs profile.

 **Examples**